 7. Fabric is Tearing

 Fabric will tear if it is delicate, thin, or stretchy, like jersey.
-To prevent ripping, reinforce your fabric with a sturdier material, such as twill, around the snaps.
+To prevent ripping, reinforce your fabric with a sturdier material, such as twill, grosgrain ribbon, PUL, fleece, denim, etc around the snaps.

 If you are using size 20 plastic snaps on such material, try size 16 plastic snaps instead, which have a slightly gentler grip.
-Reinforcement may still be necessary.
+Reinforcement will still be necessary.

 9. Tool No Longer Applies Enough Pressure